Loung Ung: Separation, starvation, and death: 1976–78

 For the following seventeen months, Loung Ung learned how to fight the Vietnamese soldiers.
 In November 1978, she left her camp under the cover of night without permission, and returned to Ro Leap to see her mother and sister.
 Upon arriving, she found the hut empty, although her mother's belongings were still there.
 The woman in the neighboring hut told her that Ay and Geak had been taken away by the soldiers.
 They were also never seen again.

-In January 1979, the Vietnamese army gained control of Phnom Penh and continued their invasion westward.
+In January 1979, the People's Army of Vietnam gained control of Phnom Penh and continued their invasion westward.
 Mortar explosions in her camp forced Ung and her fellow villagers to flee for their lives.
-In the ensuing chaos, her brother Kim and sister Chou found her on the road, and they set out for Pursat City, stopping only to rest and find food.
-Several days later, they entered Pursat City, a refugee camp under the control of comparatively friendly Vietnamese troops, and eventually were given shelter by families willing to take them in.
+In the ensuing chaos, her brother Kim and sister Chou found her on the road, and they set out for Pursat, stopping only to rest and find food.
+Several days later, they entered Pursat, a refugee camp under the control of comparatively friendly Vietnamese troops, and eventually were given shelter by families willing to take them in.
 The camp was sporadically attacked by Khmer Rouge soldiers, and Loung, nearly nine years old, saw more of the horrors of warfare.

 Escape from Cambodia: 1979–80

-In March 1979, Meng and Khouy, both of whom had also escaped their camps when the Vietnamese Liberation Army, arrived at Pursat City.
+In March 1979, Meng and Khouy, both of whom had also escaped their camps when the People's Army of Vietnam, arrived at Pursat.
 In April, the reunited Ungs set out on an eighteen-day trek to Bat Deng, where they stayed with their uncle Leang and his family.
 During this time Meng married Eang, a twenty-year-old Chinese girl who was separated from her family, in a ceremony arranged by Loung's uncle and aunt.
 In time, they learned that Eang's mother and father were safe in Vietnam, and Meng and Eang went to see them.
 With their aid, Meng and Eang devised a plan to get to Thailand via Vietnam, and then, they hoped, to the United States.
 Meng returned alone to Bat Deng.
 With limited resources, he could afford to take only one family member with him back to Vietnam; he chose Loung.

 In October, Loung and Meng were smuggled into Vietnam via a fishing boat and stayed with Eang and her family.
 In December, Loung, Meng, and Eang moved to a houseboat in Long Deang in preparation for their prearranged escape to Thailand.
 In February 1980, after a perilous three-day voyage across the Gulf of Thailand in the hands of paid professionals, they arrived at the Lam Sing refugee camp on the coast of Thailand.
 Among the thousands of refugees who were waiting for sponsorship to go to another country, the Ungs waited four months in Lam Sing before they found out that the U.S. Conference of Catholic Bishops and the Holy Family Church in Essex Junction, Vermont, would be their sponsors.
 In the middle of June 1980, Loung, Meng, and Eang boarded a plane at Bangkok International Airport and headed for their new home.